juliettedaher/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-building a modern data warehouse using SQL sever ,including ETL processing , data modeling and analysis.
+Data Warehouse and Analytics project welcome to the data warehouse and analytics repository!!